jamenne/XYTable/README.md

 It is possible to do measurements in x and y direction as well as only in x direction e.g. to determine attenuation lengths.
 Special mounting setups for the spectrometer allow as well a angular dependent measurement of the fibre response.

+The repository contains the source code as well as CMakeLists and a GUI version to operate such system.

 ## Requirements to run terminal program